Royal Marsden Hospital: Research

 The Royal Marsden works in collaboration with The Institute of Cancer Research (ICR), which was founded in 1909 as the hospital's research department.
 The ICR legally separated from the hospital when the latter became part of the NHS in 1948, but the two retained close ties.
 The ICR's laboratories are located alongside the Royal Marsden in Brompton and Belmont, and the two organisations produce a joint research strategy.
 Many of the hospital's consultants also have research roles with the ICR, and some facilities are shared between the organisations, such as the Joint Department of Physics, which operates the linac.

 The hospital also participates in wider research collaborations, including a major partnership with Imperial College London in the Imperial College Academic Health Science Centre.

 History

 Foundation: Free Cancer Hospital at Canon Row

 The Royal Marsden was the first hospital in the world dedicated to the study and treatment of cancer.
-It was founded as the Free Cancer Hospital in 1851 by William Marsden at 1, Cannon Row, Westminster.
+It was founded as the Free Cancer Hospital in 1851 by William Marsden at 1, Canon Row, Westminster.
 Marsden, deeply affected by the death of his wife Elizabeth Ann from cancer, resolved to classify tumours, research the causes and find new treatments.
 The hospital at first consisted solely of a dispensary and the drugs prescribed were palliative and aimed at treating symptoms, but it allowed William Marsden the opportunity to study and research the disease.

 The hospital quickly outgrew its original premises as it became apparent that some patients required inpatient care.
 It moved locations several times during the 1850s until its benefactors decided to find a permanent solution.